Lewis R. Stegman: Biography

 That autumn, the 102nd New York, along with the rest of the Union XII Corps was sent west to relieve the siege of Chattanooga.
 On November 24, 1863, Stegman led his company during the successful assault on Lookout Mountain.
 Three days later, at the Battle of Ringgold Gap, he distinguished himself by leading 40 men to prevent the Confederates from burning a bridge as the enemy retreated.

-During the winter of 1863-1864 XI Corps and XII Corps were combined to form XX Corps, which was incorporated into the Union Army of the Cumberland.
+During the winter of 1863-1864, XI Corps and XII Corps were combined to form XX Corps, which was incorporated into the Union Army of the Cumberland.
 During this period of reorganization, Stegman was promoted to major and was de facto second in command of the 102nd New York during the subsequent Atlanta Campaign.
-He participated in the battles at Resaca, and New Hope Church in the month of May 1864.
-On June 14, 1864, after a long bout of illness, Col. Lane resigned for medical reasons and Stegman took command of the regiment.
-The following afternoon, he led it in a charge against strong Confederate earthworks at Pine Knob (also called Pine Mountain or Gilgal Church) where the regiment was caught in a crossfire and subsequently pinned down.
+He participated in the battles at Resaca and New Hope Church in May 1864.
+On June 14, 1864, after a long bout of illness, Col. Lane resigned for medical reasons, and Stegman took command of the regiment.
+The following afternoon, he led it in a charge against strong Confederate earthworks at Pine Knob (also called Pine Mountain or Gilgal Church), where the regiment was caught in a crossfire and subsequently pinned down.
 On the morning of June 16, 1864, Stegman was shot through the thigh while commanding the skirmish line.

-His Pine Knob wound forced Stegman to resign from the 102nd New York.
+His wound at Pine Knob forced Stegman to resign from the 102nd New York.
 In October 1864, he became major of the 1st United States Veteran Volunteers serving in the Shenandoah Valley and Loudoun County, Virginia, but saw no major action.
 After the war concluded in 1865, he applied for a commission in the regular army but was denied.
 Like many veteran officers, Stegman received brevet promotions for gallantry and went home a colonel of U.S. Volunteers.

-After the Civil War, Stegman returned to New York and made his home in Brooklyn, working in a number of professions, most often as a journalist.
-In 1876 he became under-Sheriff of Kings County, New York, thus beginning a career in public service that included serving in the New York State Assembly (Kings Co., 6th D.) in 1879 and as Sheriff of Kings County beginning in 1881.
+After the Civil War, Stegman returned to New York and made his home in Brooklyn, where he worked in various professions, most often as a journalist.
+In 1876, he became under-Sheriff of Kings County, New York, thus beginning a career in public service that included serving in the New York State Assembly (Kings Co., 6th D.) in 1879 and as Sheriff of Kings County beginning in 1881.
 His election as Sheriff was noteworthy as he was elected as a Republican in a largely Democratic district.
 In 1886, he was indicted for stealing from an estate.

 During his final years, Stegman was a prominent member of the New York Monuments Commission, working to commemorate the sacrifices of New York soldiers during the Civil War.
-He wrote numerous historical essays and biographies during this period and was a featured speaker at many veterans' events including monument dedications at Gettysburg and Antietam.
+He wrote numerous historical essays and biographies during this period, and he was a featured speaker at many veterans' events, including monument dedications at Gettysburg and Antietam.
 Stegman became chairman of the commission in 1912 after a financial scandal ousted chairman Daniel E. Sickles.

 Lewis R. Stegman died on October 7, 1923, in Brooklyn, New York.
 He was buried in Cedar Grove Cemetery, in Flushing, New York.